 We took a taxi to the airport, now, this was another adventure.
 I’ll write about it at a later date, but this is when we found out that even though the taxis are metered, they’re definitely still negotiable.
 Thanks to the 10pm time, it took half as long to get to the airport as it had when we arrived.

-We stayed at the Airport Hotel which was just ten minutes from the airport.
+We stayed at the Avi Airport Hotel which was just ten minutes from the airport.
 This was an awesome idea, as there was no stress and who knows how long it would’ve taken in the morning rush hour.
-The airport was pretty skanky, but we had a room, and a bathroom.
+The Airport Hotel was pretty skanky, but we had a room, and a bathroom.
 Wi-Fi didn’t work, we had to climb 5 flights of stairs (the poor bell boy carried our bags) and the TV had no English channels, but it did the job and the staff were super friendly.
 Nothing better to do than sleep, so we were well rested for our early morning flight.

 Day 12: Back in Ho Chi Minh City